 - outTimeout

-- The output port for agents leaving the Service block as a result of timeout
+- The output port for agents leaving the Service block as a result of a timeout.

 - outPreempted